neurodebian/neurodebian/sphinx/proj_psychophysics.rst

 We have already made some popular tools, such as :ref:`PyEPL
 <pkg_python-pyepl>` and :ref:`Psychopy <pkg_psychopy>`, a part of the official
-Debian_ distribution and working on extending support of other tools and libraries used in psychopysics research to interface with the stimuli delivery and responses collection hardware.
+Debian_ distribution and working on extending support of other tools and libraries used in psychophysics research to interface with the stimuli delivery and responses collection hardware.

-.. todo:: Tailor Debian_ for psychopysics research
+.. todo:: Tailor Debian_ for psychophysics research

    * Complete packaging of :ref:`Psychtoolbox-3 <pkg_octave-psychtoolbox-3>`
    * Provide convenience package and guidelines for assuring robust